 There are several major tax advantages to a family business.
 Families can hire their minor children and pay deductible wages.
 Neither the business nor the minor children have to pay either Social Security and Medicare (FICA) taxes or federal (FUTA) and state unemployment taxes if the child is under 18.
 [IRC §3121(B)(3)] The child would not have to pay any taxes for wages up to the standard deduction for the child.
 However, the rate of pay would have to be in the neighborhood of what a business would pay a stranger, although the compensation could be somewhat higher since compensation does vary considerably for the same job.
-A traditional IRA can also be set up for the child, allowing an additional $5,000 of income that can be tax-deferred, although a Roth IRA would be more advantageous for a minor, since the tax savings would be insignificant for a low income worker.
+A traditional IRA can also be set up for the child, allowing an additional $5,500 of income that can be tax-deferred, although a Roth IRA would be more advantageous for a minor, since the tax savings of a traditional IRA would be insignificant for a low income worker.
 Additionally, the earnings in a Roth IRA could grow tax-free and all qualified withdrawals from the Roth IRA when the child reaches retirement age would also be tax-free.

 So if a parent in the 25% tax bracket pays his child $10,000 in wages to work for his business, then the $10,000 can be deducted from the business income, saving $2,500 in ordinary income taxes plus about $1,400 in self-employment taxes that the parent would have to pay if it were part of his income.

 Children can also be given stock in the family business.
 They do not have to work in the business nor do they have to pay for the stock themselves.
 However, if the children do not work in the business, then their income will be subject to the kiddie tax: the income would be taxed at the rate of the parent with the highest adjusted gross income.